phopper-pivotal/PCF-Workshop-Carfax/labs/lab02_bind_services/README.md

 # Lab 2 - Binding to Cloud Foundry Services

 > The _Spring Music_ application was designed to illustrate the ease with which various types of data services can be bound to and utilized by Spring applications running on Cloud Foundry.
-In this lab, we'll be binding the application to a ClearDB MySQL database.
+In this lab, we'll be binding the application to a MySQL database.
 > Cloud Foundry services are managed through two primary types of operations:
 > > *Create/Delete*
 > >     These operations create or delete instances of a service.
 For a database this could mean creating/deleting a schema in an existing multitenant cluster or creating/deleting a dedicated database cluster.